nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Tensorflow Object Detection API:

 Released in 2017.
 Does the fine-tuning of a pre-trained object detection model using own data set with new classes.
+It modifies the dense layers and the final softmax layer to output 2 categories (yellow_curb_ramp, gray_curb_ramp) instead of a 1000.

+#### Arqhitecture

+I chose to use [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) object detection model, along with [RestNet]() feature extractor, trained on [COCO](http://cocodataset.org) dataset